Dr. Glen E. Newton, Roseville Big Band

 Salo Park in St. Anthony | St. Anthony Community Center |

-Through concerts at nursing homes, we bring music to those who would have a difficult time getting out to concerts and who are of the age that they would especially appreciate this musical style.
-Nursing homes we have played for include the following:
+Through concerts at senior residences and nursing homes, we bring music to those who would have a difficult time getting out to concerts and who are of the age that they would especially appreciate our musical style.
+Nursing homes and senior residences we have played for include the following:

 Lyngblomsten Nursing Home | Rosewood Estates |